Varicose Vein Sclerotherapy Treatment: What to Expect

 - Varicose veins may become firm and blue after treatment, then fade over a period of weeks.
 The skin overlying larger varicose veins may develop brown “hyperpigmentation” as the blood pigments within those veins are absorbed by the body.
 This can take up to a year to fade.
 Avoid exposing that skin to the sun until the pigmentation fades, so that it does not become permanent.

-- Aching and slight swelling is normal in the legs for several days after treatment, and generally improves with the following:
+- Aching and slight swelling is normal in the legs for several days after treatment, and generally improve with the following:

 - Walking 10-30 minutes is the most effective treatment.